wp-plugins/reorder/readme.txt

 3. Done

 == Screenshots ==
-1. Description
+1. A "Reorder" links automatically gets added under each custom post type.
-2. Description
+2. List of top-level posts.
-3. Description
+3. Drag and drop to reorder.

 == Changelog ==
 = 1.0 =